 2. Rearrange your toddler’s sleep schedule

-We sometimes mistake sleep as just one part of the day—the nighttime part.
-We forget that sleep actually takes into account the entire day, and sometimes several days at that.
+We sometimes mistake sleep for just one part of the day—the nighttime part.
+We forget that sleep takes into account the entire day, and sometimes several days at that.
 And we also overlook the possibility that they’re developmentally ready for changes in sleep.

 How does this affect your toddler fighting sleep?

-To fix his nighttime sleep, you’ll need to look into his entire sleep schedule, and for his current age and stage.
+To fix his nighttime sleep, look into his entire sleep schedule, and for his current age and stage.

 For instance, is he taking a late or long nap that might be making it hard for him to fall asleep?
-Perhaps he’s having a harder time falling asleep for his nap, so that by the time he actually falls asleep (and wakes up), it’s already late in the day.
+Perhaps he’s having a harder time falling asleep for his nap so that by the time he falls asleep (and wakes up), it’s already late in the day.

 If so, see if you can transition to one nap in the middle of the day.
 Another option is to wake him up from the last (or only) nap by a certain time so he doesn’t sleep in too long.

-Is there also a chance that he no longer needs a nap?
+Is there also a chance that he no longer needs daytime sleep?
 Older toddlers and preschoolers can sometimes go the whole day without a nap and instead would benefit from an earlier bedtime.
 That way, he won’t be overtired at bedtime (which can make it harder for him to sleep).